KyleOr/Clarity/README.md

-# 🌟 Clarity - Digital Safety Assistant
+# 🌟 Clarity – Building Digital Confidence Online

-**Clarity** is an AI-powered browser extension that helps users navigate the digital world safely by detecting misinformation, analyzing cyberthreats, and providing intelligent insights through an integrated chatbot assistant.
+The internet powers communication, services, and community — but it’s also filled with risks: phishing scams, fake ads, ransomware, and misinformation that erodes trust.
+These challenges are hardest on **vulnerable groups** like children, the elderly, minority communities, and people who are digitally inexperienced.
+Without the right tools, they are left more exposed to online manipulation and fraud.

+**Clarity** is my response to the GovHack 2025 challenge: a browser extension built to **restore trust, enhance safety, and empower everyday users**.
+By combining real-time cyberthreat detection, misinformation analysis with government datasets, and an approachable AI assistant, I aim to make online participation more **secure, inclusive, and confident** for everyone.

+---

-## ✨ Features
+## ✨ What Clarity Does

-- **🛡️ Real-time Threat Detection** - Identify malicious links, phishing attempts, and suspicious content
+- **🛡️ Real-time Threat Detection** – Flags phishing attempts, malicious links, and scammy popups before they cause harm
-- **📊 Misinformation Analysis** - Fact-check claims using official Australian Bureau of Statistics (ABS) data
+- **📊 Misinformation Analysis** – Cross-checks online claims against trusted government data (e.g., ABS housing statistics) to spot misleading narratives
-- **🤖 AI Chatbot Assistant** - Interactive AI companion powered by local GGUF models with CUDA acceleration
+- **🤖 AI Chatbot Assistant ("Clarity")** – Provides simple, accessible explanations and guidance, powered locally with GGUF models and CUDA acceleration
-- **📈 Rich Context Integration** - Compile comprehensive insights from multiple analysis sources
+- **📈 Rich Context Integration** – Brings together insights from cyber and misinformation analysis in one clear view
-- **🌐 Browser Extension** - Seamless integration with web browsing experience
-- **🔒 Privacy-First** - All processing happens locally, no data sent to external APIs
+- **🌐 Browser Extension** – Runs seamlessly alongside everyday browsing, always ready when users need it
+- **🔒 Privacy-First** – No data leaves your machine; all processing is local for maximum trust and security

+---

+## 💡 Why It Matters

+Digital safety isn’t just a technical issue — it’s a human one.
+When people can’t trust what they see online, they withdraw from digital spaces, miss out on government services, and become more vulnerable to exploitation.
+My goal with Clarity is to **give users confidence back**: children learn what to avoid, seniors feel safer navigating the web, and communities can engage online without fear of scams or misinformation.
+By centering on **inclusivity, trust, and practical protection**, Clarity directly addresses the challenge of enabling secure and meaningful online participation.

+---

+## ⚙️ How It Works

+### 1. Scan the Page
+As you browse, Clarity scans the page in real-time, looking at text, links, ads, and popups.

+### 2. Threat Detection
+Using a library of patterns (phishing phrases, suspicious domains, scammy ad language), Clarity flags potential cyberthreats like fake login requests, malicious downloads, or misleading advertisements.

+### 3. Misinformation Check (Government Data)
+Claims in the page are compared against trusted government datasets.
+For example, if an article claims _“housing prices are falling”_, but official ABS data shows the opposite trend, Clarity highlights the contradiction.

+### 4. AI-Powered Insights
+All detected risks and mismatches are passed into the Clarity Assistant chatbot.
+Users can ask questions about the page in **plain English**, and the bot explains:
+- Why something might be misleading or dangerous
+- How it connects to government data
+- Safer alternatives or official sources to consult

+### 5. User-Friendly Explanations
+Instead of jargon-heavy warnings, Clarity translates findings into **simple, approachable language**, helping vulnerable users — children, seniors, or anyone less digitally experienced — to understand risks without fear or confusion.

+---

+### Example Flow
+1. You open a news article.
+2. Clarity flags:
+   - ⚠ “Your account has been suspended” → *common phishing phrase*
+   - ⚠ “Housing prices are crashing” → *contradicts official ABS housing dataset*
+3. The chatbot explains:
+   > “This phrase is often used in phishing scams.
+Don’t click links like these.
+Also, according to the ABS, housing prices have actually increased in the last quarter.
+Here’s the official chart.”

 ## 🚀 Quick Start